vmware/vic-product/installer/docs/integration/harbor.md

   upgrade script?
 (This question is about the responsibility for the component upgrade script)

     - Should the upgrade script be in component repo?
 As a container?
-      It's packed into harbor offline installer as a docker images, named as vmware/harbor-migrator
+      It's packed into harbor offline installer as a docker image, named as vmware/harbor-migrator
     - How will the upgrade script be versioned?
       Use the image tag as version, like vmware/harbor-migrator:v1.5.0